chr15m/bugout-practical-decentralization/README.md

 ???

 What if it was so easy your Mum and Dad could launch their own servers simply by opening a browser tab.
 What kinds of servers would they run, and what new modes of user-centric computing could we enable?

+Instead of Google Calendar could they run their own calendar service?
+Instead of Dropbox could they run their own file hosting on the web?

 ---